Benjamin Payler: Former London and Yorkshire Bank, Barnsley, 1892

-The former London and Yorkshire Bank, Church Street, Bansley, South Yorkshire, was altered in 1892 by architects Wade & Turner.
+The former London and Yorkshire Bank, Church Street, Barnsley, South Yorkshire, was altered in 1892 by architects Wade & Turner.
 Payler was entrusted with some carved work for the doorway.
 The carved stones arrived at Barnsley on Friday 29 October 1892.
 However, due to a mason's strike, Payler had to send two or three men from Leeds to fix the stones in place.
 They completed the work "slowly" because they could not be assisted by Barnsley men.